from generation to generation: Passover bagels

 Passover bagels?
 Isn’t that an oxymoron?
 Nope.
 And believe me, they are so unlike real bagels, they will not induce any guilt or doubt about the Spirit of the Law in those who may be prone to such feelings about fluffy kosher for Passover baked goods.
 These bagels are heavy, sweet lumps devoid of all fluffiness, and are in every respect, kosher.

 Happy Purim, everyone.
-If you’ve waited until the last minute to think about costumes, see the emergency kid costume ideas at JewishEveryday com.
-Cheap paper plates and even a lunch sack can become a crown in seconds, and a bathrobe or towel can be royal garb and cape.
+If you’ve waited until the last minute to think about costumes, see my emergency kid costume ideas at JewishEveryday com.
+White paper plates and even a lunch sack can become a crown in seconds, and a bathrobe or towel can be royal garb and cape.
 If your kid is young enough, this is good enough.
 If your kid is old enough to use the word “lame,” this is not good enough.
-Continue reading
+Continue reading →

 Hamantaschen happen.
 And they start right about now.